-Struck-by, Crushed-by, or Caught-in Hazards Establish and clearly mark a danger zone around form unless the equipment has been specifically designed for this type of operation.
+Struck-by, Crushed-by, or Caught-in Hazards Establish and clearly mark a danger zone around

+Establish and clearly mark a danger zone around the aerial lift support vehicle.
+Never move the equipment with workers in the elevated platform unless the equipment has been specifically designed for this type of operation.
 Do not allow workers to position themselves between overhead hazards, such as joists and beams, and the rails of the basket.
 If the basket moves, the worker(s) could become trapped and crushed between the rails and the overhead object.